AlexisGomezValiente/AlexisGomezValiente/README.md

 <hr>

 ### 🧑🏽‍💻 About Me:
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning Express
-- 💬 Ask me about React, JavaScript, POO, Webpack, HTML, CSS, and more.
+- 💬 Ask me about React, JavaScript, NodeJS, PostgreSQL, MongoDB, POO, Webpack, HTML, CSS, and more.
 - 📫 How to reach me: wilaleva2019@gmail.com

 <hr>